aksb15/aksb15/README.md

 ## About Me
 🌸 Hi, I’m **Ana** — a Data Scientist with **12 years of experience in Supply Chain & Operations** and **2+ years in advanced analytics**.
 I hold an **MSc in Big Data & Data Science** and I’m passionate about transforming complex data into clear, actionable insights.
-I speak fluent English but the do gossip better in Spanish.
+I speak fluent English but do gossip better in Spanish.

 I bring a unique mix of **business expertise + technical skills**, bridging the gap between data engineering and decision-making to deliver high-impact solutions.